How Long Do Facial Masks Last

 Storage Conditions Impact

 Since cream-based masks lose their effectiveness if stored improperly, paying attention to where and how you keep them matters more than you could consider.
 Temperature effects and humidity influence play huge roles in preserving their quality.
+Cream-based masks tend to spoil faster if exposed to heat and moisture.
 Here’s what you need to watch for:

 You wouldn’t leave milk on the counter, so treat your mask with the same care.